IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 A MUD controller that is aware of which recursive DNS server the IoT device will use can instead query that server on a periodic basis.
 Doing so provides three advantages:

-1. any geographic load balancing will base the decision on the geolocation of the recursive DNS server, and the recursive name server will provide the same answer to the MUD controller as to the IoT device.
+1. Any geographic load balancing will base the decision on the geolocation of the recursive DNS server, and the recursive name server will provide the same answer to the MUD controller as to the IoT device.

-2. the resulting name to IP address mapping in the recursive name server will be cached, and will remain the same for the entire advertised Time-To-Live reported in the DNS query return.
+2. The resulting name to IP address mapping in the recursive name server will be cached, and will remain the same for the entire advertised Time-To-Live reported in the DNS query return.
    This also allows the MUD controller to avoid doing unnecessary queries.

 3. if any addresses have been omitted in a round-robin DNS process, the cache will have the set of addresses that were returned.

-The solution of using the same caching recursive resolver as the target device is very simple when the MUD controllers is located in a residential CPE device.
+The solution of using the same caching recursive resolver as the target device is very simple when the MUD controller is located in a residential CPE device.
 The device is usually also the policy enforcement point for the ACLs, and a caching resolver is  typically located on the same device.
 In addition to convenience, there is a shared fate advantage: as all three components are running on the same device, if the device is rebooted, clearing the cache, then all three components will  get restarted when the device is restarted.

-Where the solution is more complex is when the MUD controller is located elsewhere in an Enteprise, or remotely in a cloud such as when a Software Defines Network (SDN) is used to manage the ACLs.
+Where the solution is more complex is when the MUD controller is located elsewhere in an Enterprise, or remotely in a cloud such as when a Software Defined Network (SDN) is used to manage the ACLs.
-The DNS servers for a particular device may not be known to the MUD controller, nor the MUD controller be even permitted to make recusive queries to that server if it is known.
+The DNS servers for a particular device may not be known to the MUD controller, nor the MUD controller be even permitted to make recursive queries to that server if it is known.
 In this case, additional installation specific mechanisms are probably needed to get the right view of the DNS.

 # DNS and IP Anti-Patterns for IoT device Manufacturers